-The second reader of the Dissertation committee must hold a full-time, part-time, or adjunct academic appointment at WPU or another institution.
+The second reader of the Dissertation committee must hold a full-time, part-time, or adjunct academic appointment at WPU or another institution, or a full-time appointment at a clinical setting in the community.
 This can be any academic department or a practicing clinician from the community who holds an academic appointment (e.g., Visiting, Clinical, or Research Professor).
 This individual is expected to review the proposal and consult on research design and methods prior to the Dissertation Proposal meeting.